vitathemes/wp-indigo/README.md

 # WP-Indigo - [Demo](https://demo.vitathemes.com/indigo/) | [Download](https://wordpress.org/themes/wp-indigo/)
 WP-Indigo is a WordPress minimal & Fast-loading theme for people who want to have a simple blog & introduce themselves.

-It's based on the [indigo](https://github.com/sergiokopplin/indigo), that orginally build for Jekyll.
+It's based on the [indigo](https://github.com/sergiokopplin/indigo), that originally builds for Jekyll.

 ![Image of WP-Indigo](screenshot.png)